-- 1.14 A licence can be cancelled for a number of reasons.
-We may revoke it on one of the grounds in Clause 4.
-The licensee may surrender it, either to take a break from the hobby or because he or she is too infirm to pursue the hobby or a licensee may die.
-In each of these cases, we would not make the associated call sign available for reassignment to a new licensee, until a reasonable period of time had elapsed.
-This is because the identity would remain linked with the former station for some time following the cancellation of the licence. - 1.15 If a Radio Amateur were to take a break from the hobby (surrendering his or her licence) but subsequently reapplied for an Amateur Radio Licence, we would assign the old call sign, if it had not been reassigned to another station in the meantime.
-The same would apply if we had revoked a licence.
-If the call sign were available, we would restore it to any subsequently reissued licence.
+- 1.16 As a matter of conventional practice, we do not normally recycle call signs that have been used in the past.
+However, this is not to say that we would not do so. - 1.17 If the holder of an Amateur Radio Licence were to die, we would not normally consider making the associated call sign available for reassignment to a new licensee, until a reasonable period of time had elapsed.
+This is because the identity would remain linked with the former station for some time. - 1.18 If the holder of an Amateur Radio Licence were to take a break from the hobby (surrendering his or her licence) but subsequently reapplied for an Amateur Radio Licence, they should resume use of the old call sign, if it remains available.
+They must therefore be able to show that they previously held the call sign, perhaps by producing an old licence document.